sesphelan/LensingResearch/README.md

 How to run:

-Simply run with the command: "python lens.py" to run script on the default csv file titled Top5000.csv, which contains the first 5000 rows of the catalog.
+Simply run with the command: "python lens.py" to run script on the default txt file titled CrossTest.txt.

-If a different csv file wants to be used, ensure that this file matches the exact schema of the Top500.csv file, and include the name of the file as a command line argument (i.e. run "python lens.py TopMillion.csv" to run the script on a file titled TopMillion.csv).
-The schema for the Top500.csv file only includes specObjID, ra, dec, z, and class (in that exact order) with a comma as the delimiter.
+If a different txt file wants to be used, ensure that this file matches the exact schema of the CrossTest.txt file, and include the name of the file as a command line argument (i.e. run "python lens.py TopMillion.txt" to run the script on a file titled TopMillion.txt).
+The schema for the CrossTest.txt file only includes specObjID, ra, dec, z, and class (in that exact order) with a comma as a delimiter.

+It is also important to note that the second line of the txt file must contain only four values: the minimum RA of the data set, the max RA, min dec, and max dec.

 Explanation of code:

-First, I parse the csv file and put all of the galaxies into a List.
-Then, I parse through the galaxies and run a function called degreeToArcSec() to calculate the angular distance in arcseconds between each galaxy and each other object in the catalog.
-If an object is less than 15 arcseconds away, I place it in a separate list called Potentials.
+First, I create a QuadTree out of each object in the txt file using the build_tree function (modified from the files given to me by Fabio).
+Then, I traverse each node in the tree, and run a neighbors query on each galaxy that returns all non-galaxies at most 15 arcseconds away from it in a list titled Neighbors.

-Finally, I look at the Potentials list and see if any of the objects neighbor the same galaxy (and are both farther from earth than the galaxy), as well as have the same red shift data (up to 4 decimal places).
-If they do, these objects are lensing incidents and I place them in a final list titled Lenses.

-After all the parsing finishes, I print to standard output the object ID of each lensing incident and the type of object.
+I run a merge sort on Neighbors to order the potential lensing incidents by red shift.
+Then, I pick out any stars that share the same redshift with at least two other stars, thus indicating a lensing incident.
+I return all lensing incidents in a List of lists titled Lenses, where each List begins with the lensing galaxy, and all subsequent elements are the lensing incidents that share the same red shift value.

+I print the Lenses list to standard output when all parsing has finished.
+I also create a list of queries in a text file titled "Queries.txt" (does not need to be created before first run).
+Once the script finishes, copy and paste all of the contents in this text file into the terminal to create an object in the "mydb" remotely, as well as to create an object locally in a folder titled "Models."
+All lensing incidents will be stored in a single csv file.